This post about where to find gluten-free coupons and deals includes affiliate links. Please review my disclosures for more information.

 To help with some of the added costs of eating gluten-free, I’ve been searching far and wide for gluten-free coupons and deals, and I’ve been comparing prices of various gluten-free grocery “stores” on- and off-line.

 At the end of the day, however, I believe you will either pay now or pay later.
 What this means is you can pay a bit more now to eat gluten-free and healthy so you deter disease (what I call true health-care) or you can keep eating those Pringles and fish chips and pay later in the form of pills, shots, doctor visits, and dialysis (what I call sick-care).

 Don’t despair!
 Let me help you save a few dollars on your gluten-free grocery tab.
-Here’s what I’ve come up with in terms of saving you money with gluten-free coupons, gluten-free details and gluten-free rebates and more!
+Here’s what I’ve come up with in terms of saving you money with gluten-free coupons, gluten-free deals, gluten-free rebates and more!

-6. Visit Company Sites Directly: Many companies offer coupons directly on their websites.
+5. Visit Company Sites Directly: Many companies offer coupons directly on their websites.
 All you have to do is find and print them.
-Here are a few gluten-free coupons I recently discovered available directly on a company website (also follow the brands you like on Facebook – there are often amazing coupons to be found there too!):
+Here are a few gluten-free coupons I recently discovered available directly on company websites (also follow the brands you like on Facebook – there are often amazing coupons to be found there too!):

 - Canyon Bakehouse Gluten-Free Bread: $1 off printable coupon